MicrosoftDocs/cpp-docs/docs/cpp/functions-cpp.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-language"]
-  - "cpp-language"
 ms.tgt_pltfrm: ""
 ms.topic: "language-reference"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "defaults, arguments"
-  - "function definitions"
-  - "function definitions, about function definitions"
+helpviewer_keywords: ["defaults, arguments", "function definitions", "function definitions, about function definitions", "default arguments", "declarators, functions"] ms.assetid: 33ba01d5-75b5-48d2-8eab-5483ac7d2274 caps.latest.revision: 19
-  - "default arguments"
-  - "declarators, functions"
-ms.assetid: 33ba01d5-75b5-48d2-8eab-5483ac7d2274
-caps.latest.revision: 19
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
+translation.priority.ht: ["cs-cz", "de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "pl-pl", "pt-br", "ru-ru", "tr-tr", "zh-cn", "zh-tw"]
 ---
 # Functions (C++)
 A function is a block of code that performs some operation.
 A function can optionally define input parameters that enable callers to pass arguments into the function.
 A function can optionally return a value as output.
 Functions are useful for encapsulating common operations in a single reusable block, ideally with a name that clearly describes what the function does.
 The following function accepts two integers from a caller and returns their sum; `a` and `b` are *parameters* of type `int`.